One of the most threatened Lory species.

 Political and practical requirements

 Fatu Hiva was also chosen because of the small human population (about 500 in 1989).
-We could have a discussion about the question of only reintroducing the Ultramarine Lory on uninhabited islands.
+We could have a discussion about the question of reintroducing the Ultramarine Lory only on uninhabited islands.
 However, if a good protection plan is available it means employment, money and interest for the local population.
 The local authorities on Fatu Hiva have appointed somebody who stays on the island permanently and who will keep an eye on the birds as well as is possible.
-Protection in the long term only works if the local population is involved.
+Protection in the long term works only if the local population is involved.

 In a later Lory Journal we will have a closer look into this project with the latest results.